United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 | ---- | -------- | ------------------------------------------ |
 | Text | Yes      | Settings \ Use Custom Table **is checked** |

 A custom table name in which a document content is stored.
+The table name can be prefixed with `#OWNER#` to reference the current parsing schema, ie. `#OWNER#.AOE_FILES_DEFAULT.` The table must be accessible by the plug-in REST service.

 A custom table must have (at least) the following types of columns:

 | Description                                                  | Type         |
 | :----------------------------------------------------------- | :----------- |